estebanpw/cudagecko/README.md

 2. `-dev`       : ID of the gpu device to use, default: 0
 3. `-factor`    : float between 0 and 1 to select the percentage of GPU memory reserved for words, default 0.125> NOTE: lower only if running out of memory for hits
 4. `-max_freq`  : only works in --sensitive Maximum frequency per hit (default: unlimited) (fast mode can skip highly repeated seeds)
+5. `-ram`       : limits the maximum amount of device RAM that can be used.
-5. `--fast`     : Runs in fast mode as opposed to sensitive which is the default (this mode skips lots of repetitive seeds)
+6. `--fast`     : Runs in fast mode as opposed to sensitive which is the default (this mode skips lots of repetitive seeds)
-6. `--sensitive`: Runs in sensitive mode (default).
+7. `--sensitive`: Runs in sensitive mode (default).
 This mode is exhaustive, ALL seeds are calculated.
-7. `--hyperfast`: Runs in hyperfast mode.
+8. `--hyperfast`: Runs in hyperfast mode.
 This mode will match every word in one sequence to a different word in the other sequence.
 Only use to detect main syntenies.
+9. `--vector`   : Runs in sensitive mode but doing partial processing in the CPU.
+Only use if for some reason the pipeline fails.

 ## Unattended execution